Florent Groberg

 Florent Ahmed Groberg (born May 8, 1983) is a French-American soldier, retired United States Army officer and civilian employee of the United States Department of Defense.
 Born in France to an American father and Algerian mother, he became a naturalized United States citizen in 2001.
 He renounced his French citizenship prior to joining the United States Army in 2008.

 He served in the War in Afghanistan where, in August 2012, he was severely injured attempting to thwart a suicide bomber.
 On November 12, 2015, Groberg received the nation's highest award for military valor, the Medal of Honor, for his actions.

 Early life and education

 Groberg was born in Poissy, France, near Paris, on May 8, 1983.
 His mother, Klara, who is French, is of Algerian descent.
 Groberg has never met his biological father.
 He was raised by his mother and adoptive stepfather, American Larry Groberg, originally from Indiana.
 Larry was a businessman and his job took him around the world.
 The family lived in the Paris region until Florent was 6, then moved to Spain and back to France.
 He did not speak English until he was 11 years old.

-When Groberg was in middle school, his family moved to the Chicago area before they settled in Potomac, Maryland, where he continued his studies in French at Lycée Rochambeau in Bethesda, Maryland, before graduating from nearby Walter Johnson High School in June 2001.
-Groberg became a naturalized U.S. citizen on February 27, 2001.
+When Groberg was in middle school, his family moved to the Chicago area.
+They settled in Potomac, Maryland, where he continued his studies in French at Lycée Rochambeau in Bethesda, Maryland, before graduating from nearby Walter Johnson High School in June 2001.
+Groberg became a naturalized U.S. citizen in February 2001.
 Groberg attended the University of Maryland, College Park and competed in varsity track and cross country.
 In May 2006, Groberg graduated from the University of Maryland with a Bachelor of Science degree in Criminology and Criminal justice.

-On May 14, 2017, Groberg graduated from the University of Maryland University College (UMUC) with a Master of Science degree in Management with a specialization in Intelligence Management.
-He also delivered the commencement keynote speech.
+In May 2017, Groberg graduated from the University of Maryland University College (UMUC) with a Master of Science degree in Management with a specialization in Intelligence Management.
+He delivered the commencement keynote speech.